 can detect the following suspicious activities:

-Note Web tamper proofing is a value-added service that is provided by Security Center.
-To use this feature, you must purchase and activate it.
-The Basic edition of Security Center does not support web tamper proofing.
-For more information, see Web tamper proofing.
+Note Web tamper proofing is a value-added feature that is provided by Security Center.
+To use this feature, you must purchase and enable it.
+Security Center Anti-virus, Advanced, Enterprise, and Ultimate support web tamper proofing.
+Security Center Basic does not support web tamper proofing.
+For more information, see Overview of web tamper proofing.

 |Suspicious Process||Security Center can detect the following suspicious processes: